Good Design Mat ters

 • How might we reduce search fatigue during on-the-go moments?

-• How might we help vendors clearly communicate what they offer?
+• How might we help vendors clearly communicate what makes their offerings accessible?

 DESIGN

-I explored layout and structure through mid-fidelity screens in Figma, prioritizing filtering clarity, menu transparency, and simple navigation.
-A sitemap and task flows ensured alignment between customer and vendor experiences.
+I explored layout and structure through mid-fidelity screens in Figma to define core functionality before visual polish, prioritizing filtering clarity, menu transparency, and simple navigation.
+These screens focused on customer search and filtering, drink detail transparency, and vendor menu entry, while a sitemap and task flows ensured alignment between customer and vendor experiences.

 Usability Testing & High-Fidelity Design